This post is part of a series based on a presentation I gave at Cheppers on March 20, 2019.

 printf gets called), but only the result of the second one is returned (which is

 Notice the parentheses around the expression in question.
 They are not mere ornaments.
 In C, the comma operator has the lowest precedence of all operators - that is to say, if we want to assign the result of a comma operator expression to a variable, we have to use parentheses.

 This ancient operator did not stand the test of time.
 Not many programming languages support it.

-There is no comma operator in PHP either.
+PHP does not do either.
 It is not listed in the precedence table and using it will generally result in a syntax error.

 In this case, the expression

 $i < 3, $j < 2 has the same effect as

 $j < 2.